dirkfabisch/mediator/_posts/2012-09-26-adventures-in-number-porting-or-how-verizons-customer-service-out-crapped-atts.md

 ---
-id: 71
+title:
-title: 'Adventures In Number Porting, or how Verizon’s customer service out-crapped AT&#038;Ts'
+ 'Adventures In Number Porting, or how Verizon’s customer service out-crapped AT&#038;Ts'
 date: '2012-09-26T06:06:59-07:00'
 author: Sargonas
 layout: post